Unified way for computing dynamics of Bose-Einstein condensates and degenerate Fermi gases: Introduction

 \section{Introduction}

-The first dilute atomic Bose-Einstein condensates (BEC) were realized experimentally in 1995 by the groups of: E. Cornell and C. Wieman \cite{Cornell} for rubidium, W. Ketterle \cite{Ketterle} for sodium, and R. Hulet \cite{Hulet} for lithium atoms.
+The first dilute atomic Bose-Einstein condensates (BEC) were realized experimentally in 1995 by the groups of: E. Cornell and C. Wieman for rubidium \cite{Cornell}, W. Ketterle for sodium \cite{Ketterle}, and R. Hulet for lithium atoms \cite{Hulet1,Hulet2}.
 In these experiments, magnetic moments (associated with the electrons' and nucleus' spins) of very low energy atoms followed the external trapping magnetic field.
-Because of spin-spin interactions the projection of magnetic moments can change and thus atoms are no longer kept by the magnetic trap and they escape, so eventually only one component gas remains trapped (with \textit{frozen} spin degree of freedom), and is described by the scalar wave function \cite{Pethick}.
+Because of spin-spin interactions the projections of magnetic moments can change and thus atoms are no longer kept by the magnetic trap and they escape, so eventually only one component gas remains trapped (with frozen spin degree of freedom), and is described by the scalar wave function \cite{Pethick}.

 After experiments with optical traps the atoms' spin degree of freedom is not constrained to a single component only \cite{optical_traps} what allows to study a spin dynamics due to interactions.
 But in this case the condensate wave function is no longer a single scalar function.
 It has now $2F+1$ components describing condensates of atoms of all possible spin projections of the total atom spin $F$.
-Such a system is known as a \textit{spinor condensate} \cite{Ueda}.
-In this work we show a method for a simulation of the dynamics of spinor condensates.
+Such a system is known as a spinor condensate \cite{Ueda}.

+Soon after the Bose-Einstein condensate was achieved experimentalists successfully cooled atomic Fermi gas below the degeneracy temperature \cite{Jin}.
+Since at very low temperatures the contact interactions in a single-component spin-polarized Fermi gas are excluded by the statistics, the experimental realization of quantum degeneracy requires trapping of two kinds of atoms.
+Therefore, in the case of fermions the system also becomes multicomponent.
+In this work we describe an efficient method for solving the dynamics of both spinor condensates and two-component Fermi gases.